 Everything, it seems, is at our fingertips nowadays.
-We can have a tax return submitted, a loan application completed or a holiday booked within the hour, having not left the house.
+We can have a tax return submitted, a loan application completed, or a holiday booked within the hour, having not left the house.

 Sometimes that's great, especially when you're pushed for time.

-The prospect of hanging out with a travel agent on a busy Saturday afternoon is only slightly more appealing.
+The prospect of hanging out with a travel agent on a busy Saturday afternoon is slightly more appealing.

-The same theory plays out when looking for a job.
-Why search for a job online, submit an application for something that sounds okay and hope for the best?
+why search for an appointment online, submit an application for something that sounds okay and hope for the best?

 We are living in an era of information saturation and data overload.
-We simply haven't got the time in our day to read everything there is to read out there, to decipher all of the data we can access.
+We haven't got the time in our day to read everything there is to read out there, to decipher all of the data we can access.

-Poor recruiters play the numbers game, and that approach has no future.
+poor recruiters play the numbers game, and that approach has no future.